att-cloudnative-labs/swarmhub/deployments/helmfile/README.md

 ### Default Spec
 * 1 replica for stan
 * 1 replica for nats
-* local Persistent Volume Path: `/tmp/stan`
+* local Persistent Volume Path: `/data/stan`

 ### Notes
-* Make sure in the k8s cluster host `tmp/stan` directory exist before installation.
+* Make sure in the k8s cluster host `/data/stan` directory exist before installation.
 * It will fail on the first time installation as the CRD is not created yet.
 Try to reinstall nats-streaming operator again by running `helmfile destroy && helmfile apply`.
+* `helm destroy` will not cleanup `nats-x` and `stan-x` properly.
+You need to remove that manually.

 ## Swarmhub
 ### Default Spec